Kimwangqing/Kimwangqing.github.io/_posts/2021-02-19-Google-style-guide-notes.md

 		* US and Canada Pacific Daylight Time (UTC-7)
 	* Don't abbreviate the name of the time zone.

-#### Expressing dates
-* In general, spell out the names of months and days of the week in full, Give the full four-digit year, not a two-digit abbreviation.
-Recommended: January 19, 2017
-* If including the day of the week, add it before the month as follows: Day_OF_WEEK, MONTH_DAY, YEAR
-Recommended: Tuesday, April 27, 2021

-##### Partial dates and abbreviations
-* When giving only the month and year, don't use a comma.
+### hen giving only the month and year, don't use a comma.
 Recommended: She was born in January 2017.
 * In most cases, don't abbreviate the day of the week or the month.
 However, when conserving space, such as in a heading or table, it's okay to abbreviate the month and the day of the week to their three-letter abbreviations.
 Capitalize the first letter and don't add a period at the end of the abbreviation.
 * If you abbreviate, do so for the entire date.
 Don't mix written-out forms with abbreviated forms in the same date.